netscaler/netscaler-k8s-ingress-controller/docs/how-to/external-load-balance-adc.md

 ## Configure Netscaler to reach external services

-You can configure Netscaler as a domain name resolver using Citrix ingress controller.
+You can configure Netscaler as a domain name resolver using Netscaler ingress controller.
 When you configure Netscaler as domain name resolver, you need to resolve:

  - Reachability of Netscaler from microservices
  - Domain name resolution at Netscaler to reach external services